Interesting, relevant topics make our meetings meaningful.

 The monthly meeting of the Hill Country Chapter of the Texas Master Naturalist program is free and open to the public.
-Please join us.
-Meetings are held in the Upper Guadalupe River Authority Lecture Hall, 125 North Lehmann Drive in Kerrville.
-Socializing at 6:15p.m., chapter business at 6:45, speaker’s presentation at 7.
+Please join us in the Upper Guadalupe River Authority Lecture Hall, 125 North Lehmann Drive in Kerrville.
+Members and guests have time to chat starting at 6:15 p.m.
+Monthly awards are presented at 6:45.
+Speaker begins at 7.

 View UGRA Lecture Hall, Kerrville Tx in a larger map